-If you know how to source online well enough to run a 30-45 minute training session with your new VA, you should make that happen.
+If you know how to source online well enough to run a 30-45 minute training session with your new VA, make that happen.

 #2 Fund Their Private Training (Preliminary and Ongoing)

-I pay for up to a week of time (40 hours) for the VA to go through this material and I believe that it pays itself off many times over.
+I pay for up to a week of time (40 hours) for the VA to go through this material, and I believe it pays itself off many times over.